Power Broker (The Falcon and the Winter Soldier): Plot

 Bucky Barnes and Sam Wilson travel to Berlin to talk to an imprisoned Helmut Zemo about the emergence of a terrorist group of Super Soldiers, the Flag Smashers.
 Behind Wilson's back, Barnes orchestrates a prison riot to help Zemo escape after the latter agrees to help the pair.
 Barnes, Zemo, and Wilson travel to Madripoor, a criminal sanctuary city-state run by the mysterious Power Broker.
 Zemo asks Barnes to act as the Winter Soldier while Wilson poses as a gangster who frequents Madripoor.

-After Zemo uses Barnes to get the attention of high-ranking criminal Selby, the group meet with her and reveals that Hydra scientist Dr. Wilfred Nagel was hired by the Power Broker to recreate the Super Soldier Serum.
+After Zemo uses Barnes to get the attention of high-ranking criminal Selby, the group meet with her and learn that Hydra scientist Dr. Wilfred Nagel was hired by the Power Broker to recreate the Super Soldier Serum.
 Wilson's identity is exposed after his sister Sarah calls him in the middle of their meeting.
 In the ensuing firefight, Selby is killed and all of the bounty hunters in the city target the group.
 Sharon Carter, who has been living as a fugitive since the Sokovia Accords conflict, saves them from the bounty hunters.

 Carter uses her connections in Madripoor to find Nagel's lab and takes Wilson, Barnes, and Zemo there.
-Nagel explains that he recreated twenty doses of the serum and they were stolen by the Flag Smashers' leader Karli Morgenthau.
-Zemo unexpectedly kills Nagel, and the lab is destroyed when bounty hunters attack.
-Zemo finds a getaway vehicle, but Carter decides to stay behind in Madripoor and Wilson agrees to obtain a pardon for her so she can return to the U.S. Meanwhile, John Walker and Lemar Hoskins arrive in Berlin and deduce that Barnes and Wilson helped Zemo escape.
-The Flag Smashers raid a Global Repatriation Council (GRC) storage facility in Lithuania for supplies, and Morgenthau blows up the building with personnel inside to send a message.
+Nagel explains that he recreated twenty doses of the serum which were stolen by the Flag Smashers' leader Karli Morgenthau.
+Zemo kills Nagel to prevent further serum doses from being created, and the lab is destroyed when bounty hunters attack.
+Wilson, Barnes, and Zemo escape while Carter chooses to remain in Madripoor; Wilson agrees to obtain a pardon for her so she can return to the U.S.

+John Walker and Lemar Hoskins arrive in Berlin and deduce that Barnes and Wilson helped Zemo escape.
+The Flag Smashers raid a Global Repatriation Council (GRC) storage facility in Lithuania for supplies, and Morgenthau blows up the building with people still inside to send a message.
 Zemo, Barnes, and Wilson travel to Latvia in search of Morgenthau.
-Recognizing Wakandan tracking devices in the street, Barnes breaks off and confronts Ayo of the Dora Milaje, who demands that Barnes hand Zemo to her.
+Recognizing Wakandan tracking devices in the street, Barnes leaves the others to confront the one who is following them: Ayo of Wakanda's Dora Milaje, who demands that Barnes hand Zemo to her.